 Things we'll never stop striving for: A true work/life balance, a healthy(ish) diet, a better night's sleep.
 Which is why, when we recently had the chance to chat with feng shui master Bryce Kennedy, we paid extra special attention to his bedroom decor tips.
+Here is his advice for what Feng Shui tells us about bed placement.

 (Friendly refresher for y'all: Feng shui is an ancient Chinese school of study that examines object placements and how they affect a home’s energy.)
 According to Kennedy, there's one bed layout you need to avoid at all costs: Facing a doorway head-on.